bagrat/pylease/doc/pages/intro.rst

 ============

 Pylease works on Python projects that are being managed by `setuptools <https://pypi.python.org/pypi/setuptools>`_, i.e. have ``setup.py`` file in their root directory.
 This is enough to make Pylease get things done.
+Pylease is an extensible modular tool, which enables the developers to enhance it further.
+So let us start with the installation first.

 Installation
 ------------